A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KION546

 Scores of people remain unaccounted for after the collapse of part of the 13-story residential building.
 Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell at around 1:30 a.m. on June 24.

-The death toll stood at 60 as of Thursday morning, officials said.
+The death toll stood at 78 as of Friday afternoon, officials said.
 The victims range in age from 4 to 92.

-Thirty-five victims have been identified and 34 next-of-kin have been notified, according to Miami-Dade County Mayor Daniella Levine Cava.
-The number of people who remain “potentially unaccounted for” is 80, Levine Cava said Thursday morning.
+Forty-seven victims have been identified, and their next-of-kin have been notified, Miami-Dade County Mayor Daniella Levine Cava said.
+The number of people who are unaccounted for is 62, authorities said Friday.

 Authorities made the decision to shift the search effort from rescue to recovery on Wednesday.